Skip to main content

 If a town purchases property after April 1st, how do they do handle taxes?

-The property is taxable as of April 1st and needs to stay listed as such.
-The town should base its tax rate on not owning the property.
-The town can abate the taxes on the property if they choose.
+The property is taxable as of April 1 and needs to stay listed as such for that grand list year.
+The town should base their tax rate on not owning the property.
+The town can abate the taxes on the property if they choose, or like other taxpayers, they can handle the tax liability at closing.

 Is the sale date the recording date or the closing date?